Kellogg course 42

 3. Investigate the current use of strategic alliances in the agriculture industry and the appetite for more collaboration

-The purpose of this report is to understand the current level of financial literacy within farming agricultural sector, be it, horticulture, arable, dairy, sheep and beef sectors.
 It is important to measure the current level of financial acumen to understand what the barriers are impacting one’s ability to upskill, and what the implications are to farmers and their wider support networks.
 From understanding the barriers and implications we can then conclude with recommendations to where and how farmers, rural professionals, industry-good organisations, software providers and government bodies can help improve and upskill one’s financial literacy to create resilient businesses and a stronger economy.

-Just for the Health of it – enhancing the wellbeing of employees in the post harvest-kiwifruit Industry.
+Just for the health of it – enhancing the wellbeing of employees in the post harvest-kiwifruit industry.

 This report explores ways that well-being can be enhanced in the post-harvest kiwifruit sector.
 The kiwifruit industry has expanded substantially over the last few years and is expected to continue with exponential growth.
 It is more important than ever to focus on the well being of employees to ensure that the industry can fulfill its potential.